McCreeAp0K/livevideo/README.md

 1. Create the player and prepare the live stream.
 2. Show the loading overlay while the first frame is pending.
-3. Once the player reaches `STATE_READY` or renders the first frame, hide the loading layer.
+3. Once the player reaches `STATE_READY`, load anchor info and initial comments.
-4. Load anchor info and initial comments.
+4. Once `onRenderedFirstFrame()` arrives, hide the loading layer.
 5. Connect the WebSocket for viewer count and real-time comments.
 6. Keep comments auto-scrolled to the bottom as new messages arrive.